 Only active ASDA predoctoral members may apply (unless otherwise stated).
 We strongly encourage students to read about the different paths to national leadership and contact the current leaders

 to learn more about the position before applying.
 Be sure to read through the position descriptions before starting the submission process.
-Applications for all positions, except district trustee, were due on Jan.
-6. District trustee applications are due by 11:59 p.m.
-CST on Feb.
-12, 2014.
+Applications for all positions, except district trustee, will be available this fall.
 To apply, log in and click "view my account" to visit your member profile and select "Apply for Leadership Positions" on the menu.
 From there, you can apply for "District Trustee" or "Other Leadership Positions."

 You must upload the following required materials when applying: